KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

  but as the **dark resonance of Khaon**

 Theon is the harmonizer of form
-Nekron is the dissociator of structure
+Nekron is the dissociator of coherence

 Both fulfill what was encoded
 within the silent field
 of infinite potential.

 🔘⚐🌀

 ---

 ### **4.61 Theon, the One, and the Conditional Ascent — Multiplicity Within Unity**